louh/geoyaml/README.md

 Wow, so neat and so clean.
 No brackets or commas or quotation marks. ugh punctuation is the worst

-Does the world need this?
-Not really.
-So why did I make it?
-Because it could be done.

 ## Technical details

 This is mostly just a wrapper around the [js-yaml](https://www.npmjs.com/package/js-yaml) library with the added step of running [geojsonhint](https://github.com/mapbox/geojsonhint) so you know if the output isn't valid GeoJSON.
 This is not exactly great dependency hygiene but I'll be damned if anyone else occupies this package namespace.